ggabbiani/OFL/orthodocs/foundation/3d-engine.md

 direction vector (3d vector format)

 __drift__
-Scalar or function literal returning a scalar value, adding space from children boundaries (if negative this value is actually subtracted).
+Scalar or function literal (with signature `drift()`) returning a scalar value, adding space from children boundaries (if negative this value is actually subtracted).

-:memo: **NOTE:** the function literal is invoked without any parameter.

 __trim__
-3d translation applied BEFORE projection().
+3d translation or function literal (signature `trim()`) returning a 3d translation that is applied BEFORE projection().

 :memo: **NOTE:** trimming modify the OpenSCAD projection module behavior, enabling its «cut» parameter.